 Cost of Ubud Cycling Bike tour

-For our Bali cycling tour with Ubud Cycling Bike it cost 450,000rp per adult (~$45aud) and 300,000rp per child (~$30aud).
-This may vary from tour to tour so check with them for a quote depending on the needs of your group.
-The tour we organised was just for our family and my sister in laws family, so meant we could tailor to bike tour to our needs.
+To participate in a Bali cycling tour with Ubud Cycling Bike you can find updated costs listed below.
+The tour we organised was just for our family and my sister in laws family, so meant we could tailor the bike tour to our needs.

 Ages suited to an Ubud bike tour